Merkel cell carcinoma risk factors

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and too much sun exposure, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

-There are a few known risk factors for Merkel cell carcinomas (MCCs).
+There are a few known risk factors for MCC.

 Infection with Merkel cell polyomavirus (MCV)

-Evidence of the Merkel cell polyomavirus can be found in the cells of nearly all Merkel cell carcinomas.
-MCV is a common virus.
-Most people are infected with MCV at some point (often before the age of 20), but the infection is not known to cause symptoms, and it rarely leads to MCC.
-Because of this, there are no recommended screening tests for MCV infection.
+Evidence of the Merkel cell polyomavirus (MCV) can be found in the cells of most Merkel cell carcinomas.
+But MCV is a common virus.
+Most people are infected with MCV at some point (often before the age of 20), but the infection doesn’t cause symptoms, and it rarely leads to MCC.
+Because of this, there are no recommended screening tests or treatments for MCV infection.

 Ultraviolet (UV) light exposure

 Exposure to ultraviolet (UV) rays is thought to be a major risk factor for most skin cancers, including MCC.
 UV rays damage the DNA inside skin cells.
-This can result in skin cancers if this damage affects the DNA of genes that control skin cell growth.
-There are 3 main types of UV rays:
+This can lead to skin cancer if this damage affects the DNA of genes that control skin cell growth.

 From the sun: Sunlight is the main source of UV rays.
 Most MCCs start in areas of the body often exposed to the sun, such as the face, neck, and arms.
 People who get a lot of sun exposure are at greater risk for MCC.

-While UVA and UVB rays make up only a very small portion of the sun’s rays, they are the main cause of the damaging effects of the sun on the skin.
+UV rays make up only a very small portion of the sun’s rays, but they are the main cause of the damaging effects of the sun on the skin.

 From tanning beds: Tanning beds are another source of UV rays for some people.
 MCC is an uncommon cancer, and no studies have looked for a link between MCC and tanning bed use.
 But it stands to reason that more exposure to UV rays might increase the risk.